heyLu/railsgirls.pre/README.md

         field of `idea` to use the `PictureUploader`
     - `<%= f.file_field :picture %>`: uses a file uploader for the picture

+## Notes

+* which level of detail? (would like to give opportunity to learn more, go further etc)

 [zengarden]: http://www.csszengarden.com/